-Conophytum bilobum subsp. gracilistylum is a small succulent, up to 2.8 inches (7 cm) tall, with leaf pairs fused into a stemless bodies.
-Leaves are smooth, pale green with a fine spotting, slender, with tips up to 0.4 inch (1 cm) long.
-Flowers are diurnal, scentless, pale pink to rose-pink, up to 1.2 inches (3 cm) long and appear in fall.
+Conophytum bilobum subsp. gracilistylum is a small succulent, up to 2.8 inches (7 cm) tall, with leaf pairs fused into a stemless body.
+Leaves are slender, smooth, pale green with a fine spotting, and up to 0.4 inches (1 cm) long tips.
+Flowers are diurnal, scentless, pale pink to rose-pink, up to 1.2 inches (3 cm) long, and appear in fall.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).